Self-absorbed people don’t usually think they’re doing anything wrong.

 Self-absorbed people have a knack for turning every discussion back to themselves.
 They’ll hijack conversations, steering them towards their own experiences, opinions, or achievements.
 They rarely ask questions about people and show little interest in responses that don’t relate directly to them.
-This one-sided communication leaves people feeling unheard and undervalued.
+Needless to say, such one-sided communication leaves people feeling unheard and undervalued.

 Patience isn’t a virtue for the self-absorbed.
 They’ll frequently cut into other people’s sentences, unable to wait their turn to speak.
 This habit stems from their belief that their thoughts are more important or interesting than anyone else’s.
 It’s as if they’re in a constant race to get their words out, regardless of who’s already talking.

-Self-absorbed people often try to elevate their status by mentioning important people they know or have met.
+Source: Unsplash Self-absorbed people often try to elevate their status by mentioning important people they know or have met.
 They’ll find ways to work these names into conversations, even when it’s not relevant.
-This behaviour is an attempt to impress people and make themselves seem more important by association.
+This behaviour is an attempt to impress people and make themselves seem more important by association, but it rarely works.

-Craving constant validation, self-absorbed people often make self-deprecating comments or highlight their achievements in ways that prompt everyone to praise them.
+Source: Unsplash Craving constant validation, self-absorbed people often make self-deprecating comments or highlight their achievements in ways that prompt everyone to praise them.
 They might downplay a recent success, expecting people to contradict them with compliments.
-This manipulative behaviour puts people in the awkward position of having to stroke their ego.
+Not only is it sad and manipulative, but it puts people in the awkward position of having to stroke their ego.

-When someone shares a personal issue, self-absorbed people often respond by minimising the problem or immediately relating it back to their own experiences.
+Source: Unsplash When someone shares a personal issue, self-absorbed people often respond by minimising the problem or immediately relating it back to their own experiences.
 They struggle to offer genuine empathy, instead using other people’s difficulties as a springboard to talk about themselves.
-This leaves the person seeking support feeling dismissed and unimportant.
+The person who was hoping for some support just ends up feeling dismissed and unimportant.

-Social media is a playground for the self-absorbed.
+Source: Unsplash Social media is a playground for the self-absorbed.
 They’ll flood their feeds with constant updates about their lives, numerous selfies, and long posts about their thoughts and feelings.
-This digital narcissism can quickly become tiresome for followers who feel bombarded by the endless self-promotion.
+Perhaps unsurprisingly, their digital narcissism can quickly become tiresome for followers who feel bombarded by the endless self-promotion.

 Self-absorbed people often believe they know best in every situation.
 They’ll offer advice even when it’s not asked for, assuming their perspective is always valuable.
-This behaviour can come across as condescending and fails to recognise that people might not want or need their input.
+It can come across as condescending and fails to recognise that people might not want or need their input.
+Not only that, but it’s pretty presumptuous given that they likely don’t have their own life together.

 Acknowledging faults doesn’t come easily to self-absorbed people.
 They’ll go to great lengths to avoid taking responsibility for their errors, often blaming other people or circumstances instead.
-This refusal to admit mistakes can be incredibly frustrating for those around them, especially in work or close relationship settings.
+Refusing to admit mistakes can be incredibly frustrating for those around them, especially in work or close relationship settings.

 Respecting personal space and boundaries isn’t a strong suit for the self-absorbed.
 They might show up uninvited, overstay their welcome, or push for more intimacy in relationships than people are comfortable with.
-This disregard for other people’s limits can make people feel uncomfortable and invaded.
+Such blatant disregard for other people’s limits can make people feel uncomfortable and invaded.

 13. They play the victim.